MPI-IS/variconf/README.md

 There is, however, [OmegaConf](https://omegaconf.readthedocs.io), which already does most of it.
 It mostly is only missing the flexibility regarding file types.
-Hence, I started to develop wConf, which is basically just a thin wrapper around OmegaConf, adding the things that I was missing.
+Hence, I started to develop VariConf, which is basically just a thin wrapper around OmegaConf, adding the things that I was missing.